Ghali (ship)

 Ghali, gali, or gale are a type of galley-like ships from the Nusantara archipelago.
-Several native galley-like ships already existed in the archipelago, some with outriggers.
-The design of ghalis is the result of the impact made by Mediterranean shipbuilding techniques on native shipbuilding, introduced particularly by Arabs, Persians, Ottoman Turks, and Portuguese.
+This type of ship only appeared after the 1530s.
+Before the appearance of this type of ship, several native galley-like ships already existed in the archipelago, some with outriggers.
+The design of ghali is the result of the impact made by Mediterranean shipbuilding techniques on native shipbuilding, introduced particularly by Arabs, Persians, Ottoman Turks, and Portuguese.
 The terms may also refer to Mediterranean vessels built by local people, or native vessels with Mediterranean influence.

 Etymology

 The word ghali and its variation come from the Portuguese word galé, which means galley.
 The reason for the addition of the letter h is because it is written in Malay texts using jawi script, with an initial ghain (غ) as in ghurab.

 History and description

 There are several types of vessels using similar names in the archipelago, but the description and construction of each vessel aren't necessarily the same.

 Malacca

-A royal galley (ghali kenaikan raja) of the Malacca sultanate that operated between 1498 and 1511 is called Mendam Berahi (Malay for "Suppressed Passion").
+The Malay epic Hikayat Hang Tuah mentioned a Malaccan royal galley (ghali kenaikan raja) called Mendam Berahi (Malay for "Suppressed Passion").
 It was 60 gaz (180 ft or 54.9 m) long and 6 depa (36 ft or 11 m) wide.
-According to a modern estimate by Md.
-Salleh Yaapar, this ghali had 3 masts, 100 oars, and could carry 400 men.
 It was armed with 7 meriam (native cannon).

+However, Mendam Berahi was actually a fictional ship, because it was only mentioned in the fictional literature Hikayat Hang Tuah, and no other Malay manuscripts mentioned its existence.
+Although HHT's story is set in the Malacca sultanate (1400–1511), it reflects events that occurred in the Johor sultanate in the 17th century, more specifically in Johor's golden age in the 1640s to 1670s.
+The main character, Hang Tuah, is a fictional character, but the story is based on the true story of Admiral Abd al-Jamil (Tun Abdul Jamil) from Johor.
+Contemporary Portuguese records indicate that galleys appeared in the regional fleets during the late 1530s, before that the mainstay of the Malay fleet was the lancaran.
+It was not until the 1560s that the ghali became more widespread, mostly used by Acehnese people, not Malays.
+The word "ghali" itself is a loanword from the Portuguese language, so the existence of ghali during the heyday of the Malacca sultanate is an anachronism.

-The Malays prefer to use shallow draught, oared longships similar to the galley, such as lancaran, ghurab, and ghali for their war fleet.
+The Malays prefer to use shallow draught, oared longships similar to the galley, such as lancaran, penjajap, and kelulus for their war fleet.
 This is very different from the Javanese who prefer long-range, deep-draught round ships such as jong and malangbang.
 The reason for this difference is that the Malays operated their ships in riverine water, sheltered straits zone, and archipelagic environment, while the Javanese are often active in the open and high sea.
+After contact with Iberian people, both the Javanese and Malay fleets began to use the ghurab and ghali more frequently.